-Feeding a hungry toddler can feel like a full-time job, especially when you’re facing a demanding day of work or a long to-do list of appointments, extracurricular activities and household errands.
-On busy days like these, it helps to have your little one’s lunch planned and ready to go—which is why we’ve compiled a list of healthy lunch ideas from the most important food groups: protein, whole grains, veggies, fruits and dairy.
+Feeding a hungry toddler can feel like a full-time job, especially when you’re facing a demanding day of work, or a long to-do list, all while adjusting to your family’s new work and school routines during COVID-19.
+Amidst all these changes this year, it helps to have your little one’s lunch planned and ready to go—which is why we’ve compiled a list of healthy lunch ideas from the most important food groups: protein, whole grains, veggies, fruits and dairy.

 For easy toddler lunch ideas that build a balanced plate, choose one option from a few of the following categories: